katerinanavab/javadocs/docs/unit01/notes102.md

 single caret (``^``) positioned to point at exactly where in the line the Java compiler thinks the problem is.
 In this case it’s pointing at the quotation mark (``”``) before “Hi”.
 So it’s complaining about something being unclosed and it’s pointing us at a quotation mark.
-Usually quotation marks come in pairs called the open quote and the close quote, right?
-And if you look at the line of code you’ll see that there’s no closing quotation mark.
-Could that be the problem?

 ### Comments